lewisc64/aoe2ai/RULES.md

 distribute 8 villagers from food to gold and stone using modifiers
 ```
 ## do basic diplomacy
 Includes rules to manage open diplomacy games.
-Neutrals everyone, makes one ally, makes one enemy.
-Will set an attacking player to enemy.
+Tries to maintain one enemy.
 ### Usage
 ```
 do basic diplomacy